The pick of London’s pet friendly hotels

 For the small charge of £50 a stay, small to medium-sized pets can stay with you in any of the hotel’s 80 rooms.
 The hotel is very accommodating for travellers with pets; at check-in you’ll be given a form to fill out with any requests you have for your pooch.
 Included in your pet’s stay are a number of goodies from pet emporium, Pets Pyjamas; expect a king size dog bed, a welcome gift, food and water bowls and a local dog guide so you can explore the city together; the hotel can also source dog food of your choice for you for an additional fee.

-The hotel has three bars and three restaurants, including the Michelin-starred Angler Restaurant, however, dogs are only allowed in the Secret Garden bar on the first floor.
+The hotel has five bars and three restaurants, including the Michelin-starred Angler Restaurant, however, dogs are only allowed in the Secret Garden bar on the first floor, and 3 Bar.
 Not to worry though, the hotel has a satisfying selection of in-room dining options and who can resist breakfast in bed.

 Conveniently located between Liverpool Street and Moorgate stations, the hotel is perfectly placed for travellers from the UK and further afield, and is in a superb spot to explore the city’s sights; South Place’s handy dog-walking guide makes this all the easier.